 LOVEDAY Lambert William

-William was born about 1837 in Heating (Hackney), Middlesex and was a labourer, 5’11” when he enlisted in the 3rd Regiment of the Waikato Militia in Dunedin on 25 November 1863 as a Private No 961.
+William was born about 1845 in Darjeeling, India and was a labourer, 5’11” when he enlisted in the 3rd Regiment of the Waikato Militia in Dunedin on 25 November 1863 as a Private No 961.
 On 19 December 1864 he was a Sergeant, reduced again to Private.